awsdocs/amazon-ec2-user-guide-windows/doc_source/general-purpose-instances.md

 For more information, see [Amazon EC2 M5 Instances](https://aws.amazon.com/ec2/instance-types/m5)\.

-Bare metal instances, such as `m5.metal`, provide your applications with direct access to physical resources of the host server, such as processors and memory\.
+Bare metal instances, such as `m5.metal`, `m5n.metal`, and `m5zn.metal `provide your applications with direct access to physical resources of the host server, such as processors and memory\.

 **M5zn**